Skip to content

 For example, turning my air purifier on automatically when the PM2.5 concentration exceeds my threshold is incredibly useful.
 The same goes for my dehumidifier and humidity.
 However, not everyone is interested in these features, and in those cases, a standalone device or app-only connection might suffice.

 Regardless of what kind of device you choose, you will want to ensure it can retain some data.
-It’s too easy to lose a Bluetooth or WiFi connection temporarily; in these cases, having a device that can retain some data is invaluable.
+It’s too easy to temporarily lose a Bluetooth or WiFi connection, so having a device that can retain some data is invaluable.

 5. Indicators & Alarms